Basics of How Checks Clear

 How long does it take a check to clear after you write it?
 There’s no single answer because the speed depends on several factors.
 It usually takes a few days for the checks you write to hit your account (until that happens, a check is essentially just an IOU), but that timeline is compressing since the Check 21 law passed in 2004.

 Any time you write a check, it's best to act as if the money is no longer in your account.
+In the past, people did this by recording every transaction in check registers.
+Balancing your checking accounts (whether on paper or electronically) is still a good practice.

 You might be used to waiting several days (or longer) to see money to actually leave your account.
 During that time, the check is called "outstanding," and you could potentially spend the money on something else (but you'd be spending it twice, committing fraud, and setting yourself up for overdraft fees).